 hidden places in Montenegro

 Among the beaches of Budva Riviera, this one may become your favorite.
 At the end of spring or the beginning of the fall, when the water is still warm for swimming but not many tourists are there, you may find yourself alone.
 Pebbles are average in size, thus making it easy to enter the water.

 To get the best of your time in this area, I recommend visiting in the morning or early afternoon on a sunny day.
-In this case, the water looks just like the surface of a blue mirror.
+In this case, the water will look just like the surface of a mirror.

+hidden places in Montenegro